Fumon/unContentWarn/readme.md

 ### 2. Install the script

+[Click Here!](https://rawgit.com/Fumon/unContentWarn/master/unContentWarn.user.js) your user-script manager should handle everything and bring up a review screen.
+Follow step #3 and you should be good to go.

 ### 3. Modify the script for your instance URL

 In this early version of the script, you'll have to install the script and then edit the `@match` line to match your instance's URL through Tamper/Grease/Violentmonkey's script editor.